SYNTCOMP/benchmarks/tlsf/amba/readme.md

 The folder contains AMBA-bus related benchmarks.

-- `amba_thesis`: these are the benchmarks taken from Barbara Jobstmann PhD thesis [1], without any additional conversion into GR1; thus, they are LTL and are the most natural to understand.
+- `amba`: these are the benchmarks taken from Barbara Jobstmann PhD thesis [1], without any additional conversion into GR1; thus, they are LTL and are the most natural to understand.

 - `amba_decomposed`: this version divides the AMBA into components and describes the LTL specifications of those components.